ptagseth/kanoa-software/docs/terms-and-conditions.md

 All names, trademarks, service marks, symbols, slogans, and logos appearing on the Site are proprietary to Kanoa or its licensors.
 Use or misuse of these trademarks is expressly prohibited and may violate federal, state, and international trademark law.

-Kanoa Consulting, www.kanoacon.com, and other Site graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks, or trade dress of Kanoa in the U.S. and/or other countries.
+Kanoa Consulting, www.kanoa.ai, and other Site graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks, or trade dress of Kanoa in the U.S. and/or other countries.
 Kanoa’s trademarks and trade dress may not be used in connection with any product or service that is not Kanoa’s, in any manner that is likely to cause confusion among customers, or in any manner that disparages or discredits Kanoa.
 All other trademarks not owned by Kanoa that appear on this Site are the property of their respective owners, who may or may not be affiliated with, connected to, or sponsored by Kanoa.

-### 3. Communications with and Submissions to the Site
+### 2. Communications with and Submissions to the Site

 #### ELECTRONIC COMMUNICATIONS

-This section is not intended to alter or amend any existing rules, laws, regulations, or standards regarding psychotherapist/client or physician/patient confidentiality or privilege.

 Kanoa encourages visitors to submit comments, and other content; send e-mail and other communications; and submit suggestions, ideas, questions, or other information (collectively, "Submissions"), so long as the content is not illegal, obscene, threatening, defamatory, invasive of privacy, infringing of intellectual property rights, or otherwise injurious to third parties or objectionable and does not consist of or contain software viruses, or other malware, commercial solicitation, chain letters, mass mailings, or any form of "spam."